pekastel/flickr-pick-a-picture/readme.txt

 == Changelog ==

 = 1.2 =
-* Added supports to search by license type.
+* Added support to search by license type.
 * Now it's possible to define the results sort order.

 = 1.1 =